Great vacuums don’t have to break the bank. If you’re shopping for vacuums on a budget, there are a few great options to

 With a compact size, long cord, and lightweight build, the Pet Hair Eraser hits all the right notes for a great handheld pet vacuum!

 This Shark is one of the best-selling cleaning machines on the market!
 It’s a lightweight, powerful little stick vacuum.
 We love it because it gives you the convenience of cordless operation at a very low cost.
-It’s one of the only cordless stick vac’s you can get that’s quite affordable, and Consumer Reports has recommended it as one of the best stick models for pet hair!
+It’s one of the only cordless stick vac’s you can get that’s quite affordable, and Consumer Reports has recommended it as one of the best stick models!

 It has a fully-powered brush head.
 That’s pretty rare on cheap stick vacuums!
 This Shark is totally equipped for vacuuming carpets, whether they’re flat or deep-pile.
 Reviewers found that the brushes did a great job at pulling pet fur out of carpet fibers.